parvatijay2901/Homelessness-in-the-US/README.md

-# A Tool to Visually Analyze Homelessness Trends in U.S. Metros
+# Tool to Analyze Homelessness Trends in the U.S. Metros

 ## Introduction
 This project outlines a tool developed to empower researchers, non-governmental organizations (NGOs), and local policymakers with comprehensive visual insights into homelessness trends in US Metropolitan Statistical Areas (MSAs) since 2007.
 The tool aims to enhance